Clarence Saunders: Piggly Wiggly

 The store incorporated shopping baskets, self-service branded products, and checkouts at the front.
 Removing unnecessary clerks, creating elaborate aisle displays, and rearranging the store to force customers to view all of the merchandise in a continuous path, were just some of the characteristics of the early Piggly Wiggly stores.
 The store stocked four times the variety of items normally found in an ordinary grocery store, but did not offer fresh meat in the original store.
 A refrigerator separated two of the aisles, offering butter and cheese.
 Bins offered fruits and vegetables, while flour and other bulk goods were pre-packaged and placed near the end of the shopper's journey through the aisles.
-The concept of the "Self-Serving Store" patent was filed by Saunders on 21 Oct.
-1916, and granted on 9 Oct.
-1917 as Patent #1,242,872.
+The concept of the "Self-Serving Store" patent was filed by Saunders on October 21, 1916, and granted on October 9, 1917 as Patent #1,242,872.
 Three new patent applications followed, including Patent #1,357,521 for the basic store design.
-Patent #1,297,405 was filed on 5 Feb.
-1918 and granted on 18 March 1919, which covered his means of tagging prices next to the grocery item.
+Patent #1,297,405 was filed on February 5, 1918 and granted on March 18, 1919, which covered his means of tagging prices next to the grocery item.
 He was also granted a patent for his idea of giving shoppers a printed receipt from the adding machine tape.

-Saunders then listed Piggly Wiggly shares on the New York Stock Exchange in Feb.
-1922.
-In April 1922, the company sold 50,000 new shares on the market at $43 a share.
+Saunders then listed Piggly Wiggly shares on the New York Stock Exchange in February 1922.
+In April of 1922, the company sold 50,000 new shares on the market at $43 a share.

 In 1921, there were 615 stores in 200 cities and 40 states.
 By 1923, Piggly Wiggly had grown into 1,267 stores, 667 owned by the company and the rest owned by franchisees.
 The company employed 250 people in Memphis.
 Stock in Piggly Wiggly Stores, Inc., paid a dividend of 11%.

 The success of Piggly Wiggly encouraged a raft of imitators, including Handy Andy stores, Helpy Selfy stores, Mick-or-Mack stores and Jitney Jungle, all of which operated under patented systems.